-An owner-occupied unit purchased or rehabilitated using set-aside funds will be subject to a five- (5) year retention agreement per Section IV of this Plan.
+An owner-occupied unit using set-aside funds for purchase, or purchase and rehabilitation, will be subject to a five- (5) year retention agreement per Section IV of this Plan.
+A retention agreement should not be recorded for owner-occupied units approved for rehabilitation-only.